-Mezuza Stop Sign Campaign
+Mezuza Stop Sign Initiative

 What does the Mezuza represent?

-The Rambam says that "By the commandment of the mezuza, man is reminded of the unity of God and is aroused to the love of Him."
+The Rambam ZT"L says that "By the commandment of the mezuza, man is reminded of the unity of God and is aroused to the love of Him."

 The Mezuza represents Peace (Shalom).
 There was a dispute among the Rabbis as to how the Mezuza should be hung, vertically or horizontally.
 Ashkenaz follows the view to hang the Mezuza at a slanted angle, while many Sephardim follow the view to hang it vertically.
 Due to the ravages of galus/exile, it is not uncommon to find Ashkenazim with a mezuza placed vertically and Sephardim with a mezuza placed at a slanted angle.